 - You could turn to a local repair and rework facility and pay high costs to put the defective pieces right, or, if you’re lucky, you may be able to return them to the supplier in China at a high cost in time, shipping, and import duties.

-Fixing these issues in China, in our Shenzhen facility, will save you a lot of money:
+Fixing these issues in China will save you a lot of money:

 - Labor is probably cheaper in China than in your country.